Wine effluent treatment

 Wine-making, like any production activity, generates pollution. pollution.

-Vinification generates effluent at various stages of the process: cleaning tanks and equipment, racking, pressing, and washing floors.
-This wastewater is often loaded with organic matter (COD, BOD5)and suspended solids (SS)and may contain residues of oenological or cleaning products.
+Wine production generates effluents at various stages of the process: cleaning tanks and equipment, racking, pressing, and washing floors.
+This wastewater is often loaded with organic matter (COD, BOD5)suspended solids (SS), and may contain residues from oenological or cleaning products.

-Installed on the Bastide de Blacailloux estate, this environmentally-friendly system effectively treats wine effluent while considerably reducing its volume.
+Installed on the Bastide de Blacailloux estate, this eco-friendly system effectively treats wine effluents while significantly reducing their volume.

-The SETEIA©system separates the various components of wine effluent, including solids , liquids, fats and acids, for specific treatment. and acids, in order to treat them in a specific way.
-Solids are recovered and composted liquids are filtered and purified before being discharged into the natural environment or reused.
+The SETEIA©system separates the various components of wine effluents, including solids and liquids, fats, and acids, so that they can be treated in specific ways.
+The solids are recovered and composted , while the liquids are filtered and purified before being discharged into the natural environment or reused.

-The heading n°2251 of the French Environment Code concerns wineries subject to the legislation governing ICPE (Installations Classées pour la Protection de l'Environnement) legislation..
+Section No. 2251 of the Environmental Code concerns wine-making facilities subject to the legislation governing ICPE (Installations Classified for Environmental Protection).
 It classifies establishments according to their level of risk and production capacity.

 Three systems are available: